jaehoonhan/PyNIDS/README.md

 ## Overview

-- A python packet sniffer that allows you to monitor local network traffic by capturing ethernet packets, dissembling them, and printing their info as they pass your computer.
+- A python local area network intrusion detection program that captures network packets, dissembles them by bytes, and analyzes the packets to check for suspicious activity.
+- Packets can be monitored live via terminal prints, or viewed later on the pcap file that of the most recent run.
-- Built from scratch, with no third-party modules.
+- Built from scratch, with no third-party security tools.

 ## Requirement
   - Python 3.x